 Presently, Gabriella maintains an active teaching schedule with a private studio and, more recently, being involved in the establishment of the Theme and Variations Piano School operating from the Theme and Variations Piano Showroom in Sydney.

-Michal has been Principal Flautist with the Opole Philharmonic Orchestra in Poland and a member of Esprit Flute Trio.
-In Australia, he has been performing as guest flautist with the Queensland Symphony Orchestra, Adelaide Art Orchestra, Queensland Pops Orchestra and Camerata of St John’s.
-He has been a regular guest flautist and composer at the Australian Flute Festival in Canberra, Adelaide and Sydney.
-He is currently member of Resonance Ensemble.
+Michal gave his debut as both composer and soloist at the age of 17 performing his composition “Adagio & Scherzo” for flute and orchestra with the Silesian Philharmonic Orchestra in Poland.
+He has been Principal Flautist with the Opole Philharmonic Orchestra in Poland and a member of Esprit Flute Trio.
+In Australia, he has performed with the Queensland Symphony Orchestra, Adelaide Art Orchestra, Queensland Festival Philharmonic, Queensland Pops Orchestra, Camerata of St John’s and is a member of Resonance Ensemble.
+He has appeared as performer and composer at AFFs in Canberra, Adelaide and Sydney.

 Since 2011 Michal has been an Associate Artist with the Australian Music Centre:http://www.australianmusiccentre.com.au/artist/rosiak-michal.
-His music has been performed in Poland, Germany, Great Britain, Switzerland, Belgium, The Netherlands, Russia, United States, New Zealand and Australia and has been broadcast by ABC Classic FM.
-In 2014 Michal released his debut CD “Angry Tunes”.
-He was an Artist-in-Residence at the Banff Centre in Canada (2015) and at the Bundanon Trust NSW/Australia (2016).
+His music has been performed in Europe, Australia and New Zealand, and broadcast by ABC Classic FM.
+In 2014 Michal released his debut CD Angry Tunes.
+He was an Artist-in-Residence at the Banff Centre in Canada (2015) and at the Bundanon Trust in Australia (2016).
 In 2016 he was a Co-Director of Unbound Flute Festival in Brisbane.
-Michal is currently a doctoral candidate at the Queensland Conservatorium Griffith University where he researches collaborative processes between composers and performers.
+Since 2017 Michal has been a lecturer at Griffith University.

 Virginia Taylor was the winner of The National Australian Flute Competition.
 This was followed shortly being awarded, 1st Prize in the ABC's 'Young Performer of the Year', winning outright in the overall category section.